khrisRa/CC-transactions-reporting/README.md

 # CC-transactions-reporting
-Data analysis and reporting with pandas/seaborn/matplotlib Provided transaction data is obtained from an excel file
+Data analysis and reporting with pandas/seaborn/matplotlib.

+Provided transaction data is obtained from an excel file.